-Describing their forthcoming study in the journal BMC Psychiatry, the psychiatrists write:
+Describing their forthcoming study in the journal

 “Despite a high occurrence of sleep disorders and established negative effects on mental health, little attention is paid to sleep problems in mental health care.
 Sleep disorders are frequently diagnosed years after onset; years in which poor sleep already exerted detrimental effects on physical and mental health, daytime functioning, and quality of life.”